ditcraft/cli/README.md

 ### Windows
 Please note that the windows version hasn't been thoroughly tested, although it *should* work.
 We don't offer support for it at the moment, but will do so in the near future.

+## Build the client yourself
+If you want to build the client yourself feel free to do so by following this guide.
+The only prerequisite that you need is go.
+* Run `go get github.com/ditcraft/client`
+* Enter the directory of the client with `cd $GOPATH/src/github.com/ditclient/client`
+* Install the necessary dependencies with `go get -d ./...`
+* Build the client with `go build -o dit main.go`
+* For Linux/MacOS: Move `dit` to /usr/bin and grant execution permissions
+    * `mv dit /usr/bin/dit && chmod a+x /ust/bin/dit`

 ## Demo-Mode Usage
 To test the dit client you can follow this guideline, showcasing you the features: